 The paper is organized as follows.
-In Section \ref{sec.preliminary}, we provide the formulation of the DT optimal learning problem, followed by the general description of GPI algorithm.
+In Section \ref{sec.preliminary}, we provide the formulation of the DT optimal control problem, followed by the general description of GPI framework.
 Section \ref{sec.algorithm} presents the constrained ADP algorithm.
-In Section \ref{sec.simulation}, we present a simulation example that show the generality and effectiveness of the CDADP algorithm for DT system.
+In Section \ref{sec.simulation}, we present a simulation example that shows the effectiveness of the CADP algorithm for DT system.
 Section \ref{sec.conclusion} concludes this paper.